- Homosexuality

 Serving openly in military in Kazakhstan is legal.

-Blood donations by MSMs in Kazakhstan is legal.
+Blood donations by MSMs in Kazakhstan is banned (1-year deferral).

 Conversion therapy in Kazakhstan is not banned.